-> When combined with resources like our Global Digital Classrooms, the technology of the Global Learning Ecosystem not only flips the classroom but quite often transports it.
-The Ecosystem is a continuously evolving suite of tools, and, with collaboration from students, faculty and staff, we'll continue to experiment with and champion software like e-portfolios and hardware like telepresence robots that heighten our campus technology experience.
+When combined with resources like our Global Digital Classrooms, the technology of the Global Learning Ecosystem not only flips the classroom but quite often transports it.
+The ecosystem is a continuously evolving suite of tools, and, with collaboration from students, faculty and staff, we'll continue to experiment with and champion software like e-portfolios and hardware like telepresence robots that heighten our campus technology experience.

 Because the classroom is now digital, much of the classwork happens online.
-To facilitate better, faster and simpler collaboration among our university community, we've made cloud sharing and storage a pillar of the Ecosystem.
+To facilitate better, faster and simpler collaboration among our university community, we've made cloud sharing and storage a pillar of the ecosystem.
 Important files, assignments and projects can be shared quickly and securely with everyone who needs them.

 An important part of a student's academic life is reflection — on assignments, on experiences and on the applications they see for their education after graduation.
-With multiple options for online blogs, websites and portfolio spaces, we provide the platform for instructors and students to explore ideas and share them.
+With multiple options for online blogs, websites and portfolio spaces, we provide a platform for instructors and students to explore ideas and share them.

 For a global university, the ability to communicate across borders quickly and efficiently is important.
-To connect the hilltop with partner universities around the globe, as well as experts, instructors and other students at home and abroad, we've made high-quality videoconferencing a priority, in classrooms and in lecture spaces like the Global Events Center in Jones Auditorium.
+To connect the hilltop with partner universities around the globe, as well as experts, instructors and other students at home and abroad, we've made high-quality video conferencing a priority, in classrooms and in lecture spaces like the Global Events Center in Jones Auditorium.

 Our classrooms, computer labs and shared study spaces are critical pieces of the campus experience.
 We want to make sure we're using those spaces to their fullest abilities, with flexible technology and design that enhance both the teaching and learning experience.
 To do this, we monitor trends in academics and technology and ask our community for feedback on how they use available campus spaces.